mcontisc/MTCOV/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## What's included
-- `code` : Contains the Python implementation of the MTCOV algorithm, the code for performing the cross-validation procedure and the code for generating synthetic data.
+- `code` : Contains the Python implementation of MTCOV algorithm, the code for performing the cross-validation procedure and the code for generating synthetic data.
 - `data/input` : Contains an example of directed multilayer network, including the adjacency tensor and the design matrix.
 These are synthetic data.
 - `data/output` : Contains some results for testing the code.